Murphy Brown: Early seasons

 The first season saw Murphy relearning her job without the use of two crutches—alcohol and cigarettes.
 In the pilot episode, she complained the only vice she had left herself was chewing yellow number-two pencils.
-It also set up the series-long running gag of Murphy's battles with the off-beat and sometimes downright bizarre characters that were sent by Personnel to act as her secretary, none of whom ever last for more than an episode, save two; one played by Paul Reubens.
+It also set up the series-long running gag of Murphy's battles with the off-beat and sometimes downright bizarre characters who were sent by Personnel to act as her secretary, none of whom ever last for more than an episode, save two; one played by Paul Reubens.

 Action was divided between the FYI suite of offices and Murphy's Georgetown townhouse.
 Reality often blended with fiction with the many cameos of then-current media and political personalities.
 The most prominent was when Murphy Brown was asked to guest star as herself in the pilot of a sitcom entitled Kelly Green, about a female investigative journalist.
 Life imitated art when, after a less-than stellar performance, Murphy was berated by television journalist Connie Chung (herself in a Murphy Brown cameo appearance) for crossing the line and compromising her credibility.

 Subsequent seasons saw the emergence of story arcs involving network politics with Gene Kinsella, Frank and Murphy's rivalry and Eldin's ongoing infatuation with Corky.
 A standout event was Miss Sherwood's marriage to Louisiana lawyer Will Forrest.
 During the brief engagement, a horrified Corky comes to the realization that she will now be "Corky Sherwood-Forrest".
 In the wedding episode, maid-of-honor Murphy, dressed as an antebellum belle in a hoop-skirted nightmare of a bridemaid's dress, rages her way through the entire affair while thwarting the press's attempts to photograph the nuptials (mirroring the Sean Penn/Madonna wedding a few years earlier).